 Of small relief are the few things that may seem like major projects, but aren’t.
 It’s the little things, isn’t it?
 Like home improvements that don’t need permits: the installation of a hardwood floor, new carpet, new interior paint, paneling, crown molding, baseboard & casing… yes, they all have automatic clearance to commence.
 No worries there.

 When it comes to exterior work, there are several ‘gray’ areas to which you will need to confirm yay or nay.
 Building an add-on deck, cutting down mature trees, and erecting a fence are examples of undertakings that depend on details for approval.
 Factors such as design, location, and duration of projects all influence the response to your request.
 For instance, the rules set by your community may exclusively approve or deny certain exterior work such as home painting and re-paneling.
 Especially in small exclusive communities general uniformity is enforced.

 It might seem reasonable to assume that replacing light fixtures, plumbing and appliances would not need permits, but the industry has evolved – it’s become much more stringent.
 You may feel like you are being unnecessarily hassled, but ultimately it comes down to safety.
-Obviously the addition of, say, a wood-burning fireplace would need permits, but it would also require documentation of conformance to EPA standards.
+Speaking of safety, it is best to leave the repairs and renovations to an expert such as a plumbing contractor who also knows about securing a permit for their projects.
+Obviously the addition of, say, a wood-burning fireplace or a septic tank installation may require permits, but it would also require documentation of conformance to EPA standards.
 Additional considerations will arise that must be attended to.